millerStudentCouncil/millerStudentCouncil.github.io/secondDance.md

 The theme is Fright Night!

 ###We will be selling pizza, churros, pearl milk tea, soda, candy, and even more!
 Invite your friends and have an enjoyable night!

+##Bring two canned food items and get a FREE Soda!